 Pseudogout (CPPD) is caused by a buildup of calcium pyrophosphate crystals in a joint.
-What causes this buildup can include age, family history, joint trauma…
+Causal factors may include age, family history, or joint trauma.

-To diagnose pseudogout, physicians can use many tools, including lab tests and medical imaging, such as x-rays.
-Pseudogout may also be referred to as calcium pyrophosphate deposition (CPPD) or acute CPP crystal arthritis.
+To diagnose pseudogout, also known as (CPPD) or acute CPP crystal arthritis, physicians can use many tools, including lab tests and medical imaging, such as x-rays.

 Learn about pseudogout symptoms and how they may differ from gout symptoms.
 Pseudogout may also be referred to as calcium pyrophosphate deposition (CPPD) or acute CPP crystal arthritis.

-Learn what doctors recommend for treating a pseudogout attack (acute CPP crystal arthritis) as well as chronic forms of the disease.
+There are treatments for both pseudogout attack as well as chronic forms of the disease.
 Some treatments may be done at home and others require a prescription.

 advertisement